Where to go fat biking in Ontario. Source

 Distance from Downtown: 20km

 Escaping the city but not traveling far you can find the Ottawa West Winter Trail.
-Nearing the Kanata Lakes this region offers a fresh 21km regularly groomed trail.
+Nearing the Kanata Lakes this region offers a fresh 21km regularly groomed trail for Fat biking in Ottawa.
 The City of Ottawa, Kanata Nordic and the National Capital Commission have all partnered to create a beautiful set of trails stretching in all four directions (North, East, South & West); choose wisely!
-The surrounding thick forest has brought plenty of twists and turns in the trail so be ready for an adventurous fat biking on this free-to-use trail system.
+The surrounding thick forest has brought plenty of twists and turns in the trail so be ready for an adventurous Ottawa fat biking on this free-to-use trail system.

 Crossing the boardwalk was one of my favourite parts of this ride!
 Source